lsst-sims/sims_featureScheduler_runs2.0/README.md

 # rolling

-Rolling cadences with half, third, or sixth of the sky.
+Rolling cadences with half, or third of the sky.
 Trying 0.5 or 0.9 rolling strength.

+# rolling_six

+Rolling cadences where 1/6th of the sky is on for any season.
+0.5 or 0.9 rolling strength.

 # rolling bulge

 Like the baseline, but split the MW bulge in half and roll there as well.

+# roll_early

+Similar to the baseline, but begin rolling earlier so an additional season of rolling gets completed.

 # vary_gp